What Is Scapular Dyskinesis?

 Signs and Symptoms

 Scapular dyskinesis can be asymptomatic in some individuals (especially athletes with bilateral adaptations).
-When symptomatic, signs and symptoms reflect both the scapular dysfunction itself and the associated conditions.
+When symptomatic, signs and symptoms reflect both the scapular dysfunction itself and any associated conditions.

 Signs and Symptoms of Scapular Dyskinesis